Optimal investment for participating insurance contracts under VaR-Regulation: Unconstrained problem

-For simplicity, below we drop the dependence of the terminal wealth on the Lagrangian multiplier and the price density.
-In the same spirit as above, the optimal wealth for the case $\Upsilon^{1,0}(\wt{L}_T)\le0\le\Upsilon^{0,0}(\wt{L}_T)$ and the case $\Upsilon^{0,0}(\wt{L}_T)<0$ can be respectively represented by the three-region and the two-region wealth distributions as

-These representations of wealth distribution will be used in the rest of the paper for notational convenience. \begin{remark} Concavification is not needed for the case where $U(0)=-\infty$.
-In this situation, it can be deduced directly from the proof of Theorem \ref{Th:unconst} in Appendix \ref{sec:unpro} that the optimal terminal wealth is given by
+and $\xi_\zs{\wh{L}}:=U'(\wh{L}_T)/{\lambda}$ and $\lambda$ is defined via the budget constraint $\E[\xi_T X_T^{p,*}]=X_0$. \end{corollary} \begin{corollary} Concavification is not needed for the case where $U(0)=-\infty$.
+In this situation, it can be deduced directly from the proof of Theorem \ref{Th:unconst} in Appendix \ref{sec:unpro} that the optimal terminal wealth is given by $\cWD_\zs{[\xi_\zs{\wt{L}}^0,\xi_\zs{\wh{L}}]}^{[h,\wt{L},I+L]}(\lambda,\xi_T).$ \end{corollary} The optimal terminal wealth for a fully protected contract without mortality takes an all-or-nothing form which is given in the following Corollary. \begin{corollary}[Fully protected contract without mortality] The optimal solution to the $S$-shaped utility unconstrained problem for the full-protection payoff $V_E^{np}$ without mortality is given by